Common Bond Communities

 Back to Projects and Events

-Call for Art – Common Bond Communities Commissions $8,000.00 of ACW Art
+Common Bond Communities Commissions ACW Art

 Whittier Installation Oct 7, 2024 ACW Artists Selected by Common Bond: Laura Burlis, Catherine Palmer, Kelly Frankenberg, Sam Greene, Layl McDill, Candy Kuehn, Karen Daphne, Lalita Prachanty, Paul Kellett, Mindy Johnson, Lynnette Black.
+See what The Whittier Residents wanted

 Lumin Install April 2024: Owen Brown, Lynnette Black, Anne Spooner, Becca David, Natalie McGuire, Anna Karena, Catherine Palmer, Paul Kellett